 However, when it comes to artwork, there are various ways to create and use texture.
-This blog post will explore the different types of traditional and simple textures and why artists use them in their artwork.
+This blog post will explore the different types of traditional and straightforward textures and why artists use them in their artwork.

 What are the Two Types of Texture in Art?